dudik/twitch-m3u8/README.md

     ...
 ]
 ```

+## Credits
+All reverse engineering of the GraphQL API was taken from the [streamlink](https://github.com/streamlink/streamlink) project.
+I just rewrote it for Node.js.

 ## Contribute
 Did you find a bug?
 Do you have an idea or a feature request?
 [Open an issue!](https://github.com/woafu/twitch-m3u8/issues)